5

 1

 • We have a very similar reason to have multiple contact sub-types.
 Everything seems to be working fine for an Individual to have 2 sub-types.
 However, we just encountered an issue doing a data import.
 We are updating fields related to one of the contact sub-types.
 The result was the elimination of the second sub-type from the contact record.
 I need to do some more testing to see if I can make the import work without deleting the other sub-type.
-Dec 30, 2016 at 0:05
+Commented Dec 30, 2016 at 0:05

 -3